Terms & Conditions

 6. The Director reserves the right to refuse enrolment to a camper or family if, in her opinion, it is in the best interest of the camp.

 7. Campers will not be admitted to camp until the balance of fees is paid for the specific period.
-Please choose one of the following methods of payment: (a) A deposit and post–dated cheque/Visa/ Mastercard for the balance dated May 1, 2019. (b) A deposit and five post-dated cheques/Visa, January 15 to May 15, 2019. (c) A deposit and post-dated cheque/Visa/ Mastercard for the balance dated December 1, 2018 (a 4% discount will apply). (d) Payment in full.
+Please choose one of the following methods of payment: (a) A deposit with the balance being charged May 1, 2021 (b) A deposit and monthly payments by credit card Visa, through May 15, 2021. (c) Payment in full.
 (Fees for campers registered after May 1st must be paid in full upon registration.)

 8. Camp fees include door-to-door transportation within our stated boundaries.
 Pick-ups outside of our boundaries may be able to be arranged and may require additional fees.
-Our fees also include lunches and snacks, daily towel service, BVG knap sack, camp T-shirt, group photo (if camper is registered and in attendance on the photo day which is scheduled once per month), cook-outs, barbecues, overnights and the regular camp program.
+Our fees also include lunches and snacks, BVG knap sack, cook-outs, barbecues, and the regular camp program.
 Day Camp fees are not subject to H.S.T.

 9. Someone must be home to receive the camper at the end of the day.
-In the event that either no one is available or the person is not recognized as someone previously documented as authorized to receive the child, including nanny, grandparents, neighbour) the child will be returned to camp, or, if possible will be returned home at the end of the route.
-Parents will then be responsible for a charge of $25 to cover transportation, delays, and supervision costs.
+In the event that either no one is available or the person is not recognized as someone previously documented as authorized to receive the child including (nanny, grandparents, neighbour) the child will be returned to camp, or, if possible will be returned home at the end of the route.
+Parents will then be responsible for a charge of $30 to cover transportation, delays, and supervision costs.

 10. The camp reserves the right to delay departures / hold our campers and staff safely indoors during severe inclement weather.